molguin92/resume/resume.md

 ### Researcher, KTH Royal Institute of Technology, Sweden (Sept.
 2017 - present)

-* Design and implement the [ExPECA testbed](https://www.jamesgross.org/research/expeca/), the first highly reprogrammable and reconfigurable wireless networking and Edge Computing testbed in Sweden.
+* Designing and implementing the [ExPECA testbed](https://www.jamesgross.org/research/expeca/), the first highly reprogrammable and reconfigurable wireless networking and Edge Computing testbed in Sweden.
   * Main responsible for workload virtualization and orchestration; co-responsible for cluster and network architecture and maintenance.
-* Conduct research into the benchmarking and performance analysis of Edge Computing infrastructures and the applications deployed on them.
+* Conducting research into the benchmarking and performance analysis of Edge Computing infrastructures and the applications deployed on them.
-  * In this context, tightly collaborate with Carnegie Mellon University on the modeling and performance evaluation of immersive, highly-interactive human-in-the-loop applications on Edge Computing.
+  * In this context, tightly collaborating with Carnegie Mellon University on the modeling and performance evaluation of immersive, highly-interactive human-in-the-loop applications on Edge Computing.

 ### Lecturer, Universidad de Chile, Chile (Remotely, Aug. - Dec.
 2021)